DBrittonLinebarger/DBrittonLinebarger.github.io/README.md

 Hi.
 My name is Denelle.
 I am a student in the Java+Android Deep Dive Coding Bootcamp.
 I enjoy helping people reach their potential.
 I hope to learn how to develop software that makes a difference in the lives of others.

+### Weekly Reflections

+### Week One
+As a new Java student, the readings in the text are

+### Week Two
+After watching a few tutorials about Intelij, I am much more comfortable working with the IDE.

+### Week Three

 ## Links